How can gardening help with my health and well-being?

 - Exposure to sunlight and certain soil bacteria can help with depression.

 - It’s great for our physical health too – the varying tasks suit those recovering from many operations or illnesses or those living with chronic conditions.

 - And don’t forget all those vitamins and minerals in the fresh and tasty locally grown organic fruit and veg!

 Why is a food garden ‘therapeutic’?

-Primarily because here at REAP we strongly believe doing gardening is therapetic and we believe those people (including you, we hope!) that will be helping to build a garden and plant it up, harvest it and maintain it, will benefit in the ways outlined above.
-But also the garden will also provide an attractive, colourful, peaceful and wildlife-friendly place for you to go and engage your senses.
+We strongly believe gardening of any kind is therapeutic and we believe people (including you, we hope!) who help to build a food growing space, plant it, maintain it and harvest it, will benefit in the ways outlined above.
+Food gardens can also be attractive, colourful, peaceful and wildlife-friendly places for you to go and engage your senses.